endpointuz/service-request-helper-lib/README.md

 Passing Authorization to http request
 ==========
-Authorization is set via AuthByServiceHeaderManager request header manager instance, which is passed to RequestHelper constructor as a member of the _request_header_managers_ list or tuple.
-Same as the RequestHelper, AuthByServiceHeaderManager can be imported from .syncs or .asyncs subpackage depending on the execution context.
+Authorization is set via AuthByServiceHeaderManager (sync/async) request header manager instance, which is passed to RequestHelper constructor as a member of the _request_header_managers_ list or tuple.

 ```python
 from servic_request_helper.syncs.auth import AuthByServiceHeaderManager